arineng/puppet-env_utils/README.md

 # env_utils

-This Puppet module contains a handful of parser functions that allow access to Puppet environment internals from the DSL.
+This Puppet module contains a handful of parser functions that allow reflection of Puppet environment internals from the DSL.

 ## Environments
 ```puppet